German Cockroach: The Most Common Type of Roach in Alabama

 How to Get Rid of German Cockroaches

 If the roach prevention tips did not help, the safest way to get rid of German cockroaches is by hiring a professional for cockroach control.
 A cockroach exterminator will be able to identify where their nests are and eliminate them from your home without harming your loved ones with harmful pesticides.
-If you’re in the Auburn/Opelika area, call SafeSpray today at 334-209-4747 to schedule your cockroach control service!
+If located in or around Auburn, Opelika, or Madison, call SafeSpray today at 334-209-4747 to schedule your cockroach control service!
 Typically, we will target our treatment measures for cockroaches on the exterior and at potential entry points.